beachparty/beachparty.github.io/about.md

 permalink: /about/
 ---

-Drew P Robertson aka Sandy Andy made a name for himself building unique sand art with a hint of comedy; but now he's branching out to more serious work leading a new political party in the UK called #TheBeachParty.
-Created and run by a small, dedicated team we hope to change the landscape of this country for the better.

-From humble beginnings building sand sculptures at music festivals, his work has now been seen all around the world.
-From Blackpool to the Bahamas, Miami and the Maldives have the best sand sculpting, while Helsinki was probably the coolest place we have worked.
-He became famous in Australia and set world records, carving at high level sculpting competitions in the USA while building funny sculptures for TV and film.
-We've lost count of the number of celebrities, musicians and film stars that have taken a seat on our now infamous sand sofa.
+Drew P Robertson is a writer, performer and political activist.
+He made a name for himself as Sandy Andy building sand sculptures at music festivals, his work has now been seen all around the world.
+From Blackpool to the Bahamas, Miami and the Maldives, he's famous in Australia for controversial works of art and set world records, carving at high level sculpting competitions in the USA.
+He's also created artworks for TV and film.
+Helsinki was probably the coolest place he's worked and we've lost count of the number of celebrities, musicians and film stars that have taken a seat on his infamous sand sofa.
+Drew P is now the leader of a political party in the UK called #TheBeachParty.

 ### More Information